jordanlewis/gcassert/README.md

 The inline `//gcassert` directive will cause `gcassert` to fail if the line `sum += addOne(ints[i])` is either not inlined or contains bounds checks.

+A `//gcassert:inline` directive on a function will cause `gcassert` to fail if any of the callers of that function do not get inlined.

 `//gcassert` comments expect a comma-separated list of directives after `//gcassert:`.
 They can be included above the line in question or after, as an